Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 greenToRed=LinearSegmentedColormap.from_list('gr',["g", "w","w","w","w","w", "r"], N=128)
 ```

 This way the **color range from green to red is separated by 5 segments of white** to get a better feel for the extreme values.
-Green showing the lowest and red the highest values.
+Green representing the lowest and red the highest values.

 ##### HtoS – distances between helpers and shops